-Members of the Workforce must receive Sandia National Laboratories (Sandia), Department of Energy, and Country Clearance (Department of State) approval to conduct official international travel prior to departure.
+Members of the Workforce must receive Sandia National Laboratories, Department of Energy, and Electronic Country Clearance (Department of State) approval to conduct official international travel prior to departure.
 This includes travel to Mexico and Canada.
 All Sandia employees and contractors are subject to Corporate Policy SS010, International Security Operations Policy.

 Members of the Workforce are defined as: Sandia employees and contract personnel who are subject to the Sandia policies, processes, and procedures through the terms of their contract.